 Attractions in Jersey

 The huge variety of things to do is one of the best reasons to visit Jersey.
-The most popular places to visit are the Jersey War Tunnels, the 3 incredible Jersey castles, and La Corbiere Lighthouse, but you’ll probably want to explore the beautiful Jersey beaches too!
+The most popular places to visit are the Jersey War Tunnels, the three incredible Jersey castles, and La Corbiere Lighthouse.
+Still, you’ll probably want to explore the beautiful Jersey beaches too!

 Jersey also has great museums to explore, the quaintest ancient granite churches and a network of “green lanes” in the countryside, where the speed limit is just 15mph, making them perfect for a leisurely cycle ride.

-And last but not least, there are the views – everywhere you look is immaculate and beautiful – whatever you do, you absolutely must remember to pack your camera!
+And last but not least, there are views – everywhere you look is immaculate and beautiful – whatever you do, you must remember to pack your camera!

 Attractions in Guernsey

-Guernsey also has plenty to keep you busy.
-On this little island, there’s the Little Chapel – the smallest consecrated church anywhere in the world and an imposing 800-year-old granite castle guarding the harbour at St Peter Port just for starters!
+Guernsey also has a surprising amount of things to keep you busy.
+On this small island, there’s the Little Chapel – the smallest consecrated church anywhere in the world and an imposing 800-year-old granite castle guarding the harbour at St Peter Port, just for starters!

 You can also visit Hauteville House – the home of Victor Hugo, explore German bunkers from the WW2 occupation of the island, enjoy bracing coastal walks, laze on pristine beaches, or try out a huge variety of watersports.

-Part of the magic of Guernsey is that there are other small islands to visit too, including the absolutely gorgeous Herm Island, with shallow waters as turquoise as the Caribbean.
+Part of the magic of Guernsey is that there are other small islands to visit too, including the gorgeous Herm Island, with shallow waters as turquoise as the Caribbean.
 The ferry trip to Herm is just 10 minutes, but you’ll feel like you’re a world away!
-It’s no surprise that this tiny little island is a firm favourite spot for locals to visit.
+Unsurprisingly, this tiny little island is a popular spot for locals.

 The Atmosphere

 The overall atmospheres of Jersey and Guernsey are surprisingly different.
-Yes, they are both small, British islands with lovely beaches that attract thousands of visitors every year, but each is completely unique.
+Yes, they are both small British islands with lovely beaches that attract thousands of visitors yearly, but each is unique.

-Jersey is considered to be the more cosmopolitan of the two islands, with a vast international finance centre, larger population and bigger main town.
+Jersey is considered the more cosmopolitan of the two islands, with a vast international finance centre, larger population and bigger main town.

 The Beaches